Before You Sue

 For more information on fees refer to Filing Fees and Payments into Court.

 You may apply to waive the filing fee if you provide financial documents with your application that show you cannot afford to pay.
-For more information on the fee waiver process and the application form, visit the website Waiving a Filing Fee or contact a Provincial Court Office.
+For more information on the fee waiver process and the application form, visit the website Waiving a Filing Fee or contact a Court of Justice Office.

 Expenses to serve the Civil Claim upon each Defendant